 The incised designs on the tjurunga are composed of the following elements: concentric circles or portions thereof, such as U-within-U figurations.
 The concentric circles are said to represent the central component of religious belief; the U-within-U figures represent the members of the group – people sitting round a fire, as it were.

 In giving our periodical the name Tjurunga we have taken an element deeply embedded in our Aboriginal religious traditions and transposed it to a Benedictine setting.
 The early history of Benedictinism in Australia – New Norcia, Beagle Bay and work of Archbishop Polding – was marked by a strong desire to build harmonious relationship with the Aboriginal people.
 This tradition continues today throughout Australia.
 So, the name and design are Aboriginal in inspiration, as are so many of our place names in modern Australia including Tarrawarra and Jamberoo.
-Followers of Stain Benedict have always cared deeply about the land and its peoples.
+Followers of Saint Benedict have always cared deeply about the land and its peoples.
 We hope that we may continue this tradition so that we also may be recognised – in the twelfth-century phrase – as “lovers of the place”.
 It seems that, ultimately, it will be our location here in Australia that will determine our distinctive identity as Benedictines.